Literals

 INTERVAL '23:10:59.123' HOUR(2) TO SECOND(3) 23 hours, 10 minutes and 59.123 seconds

 String literals are used to represent text.
 String literals use the smallest character sets available.
-The ASCII character set will be used if only ASCII characters are included, else the UTF-8 character set will be used.
-See String data types for more information.
+The ASCII character set will be used if only ASCII characters are included, otherwise the UTF-8 character set will be used.
+For more information, see String data types.

 string_literal::=

-Note: An empty string literal ('') is evaluated as NULL value.
+An empty string literal ('') is evaluated as NULL .

-The NULL literal is used in SQL to indicate a value as being “not known”.
+The NULL literal is used in SQL to indicate that a value does not exist.

 null_literal::=